 This annual report includes statements that express our opinions, expectations, beliefs, plans, objectives, assumptions or projections regarding future events or future results of operations or financial condition and therefore are, or may be deemed to be, "forward-looking statements."
 These forward-looking statements are made under the "safe harbor" provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 These forward-looking statements can generally be identified by the use of forward-looking terminology, including the terms "believe," "estimate," "anticipate," "expect," "seek," "project," "intend," "plan," "may," "will" or "should" or, in each case, their negative or other variations or comparable terminology.
 These forward-looking statements include all matters that are not historical facts.
-They appear in a number of places throughout this annual report and include statements regarding our intentions, beliefs or current expectations or economic performance and developments in the capital and credit markets, expected future financial performance, the markets in which we operate, the benefits and synergies of the Business Combination, including anticipated cost savings, as well as the possible or assumed future results of operations of the combined company after the recent consummation of the Business Combination.
+They appear in a number of places throughout this annual report and include statements regarding our intentions, beliefs or current expectations concerning, among other things, our results of operations, financial condition, liquidity, prospects, growth, strategies, future market conditions or economic performance and developments in the capital and credit markets, expected future financial performance, the markets in which we operate, the macroeconomic, political and regulatory environment, the benefits and synergies of the Business Combination, including anticipated cost savings, as well as the possible or assumed future results of operations of the combined company after the consummation of the Business Combination in December 2021.
 Such forward-looking statements are based on available current market material and management's expectations, beliefs and forecasts concerning future events impacting us.
 Factors that may impact such forward-looking statements include:

-- Developments related to the COVID-19 pandemic, including, among others, with respect to stay-at-home orders, social distancing measures, the success of vaccine rollouts, numbers of COVID-19 cases and the occurrence of new COVID-19 strains; - The regulatory environment and changes in laws, regulations or policies in the jurisdictions in which we operate; - Our ability to successfully compete in highly competitive industries and markets; - Our ability to reduce incentives paid to driver-partners, merchant-partners and consumers; - Our ability to continue to adjust our offerings to meet market demand, attract users to our platform and grow our ecosystem; - Political instability in the jurisdictions in which we operate; - Breaches of laws or regulations in the operation and management of our current and future businesses and assets; - The overall economic environment and general market and economic conditions in the jurisdictions in which we operate; - Our ability to execute our strategies, manage growth and maintain our corporate culture as we grow; - Our anticipated investments in new products and offerings, and the effect of these investments on our results of operations; - Changes in the need for capital and the availability of financing and capital to fund these needs; - Anticipated technology trends and developments and our ability to address those trends and developments with our products and offerings; - The safety, affordability, convenience and breadth of our platform and offerings; - Man-made or natural disasters, including war, acts of international or domestic terrorism, civil disturbances, occurrences of catastrophic events and acts of God such as floods, earthquakes, wildfires, typhoons and other adverse weather and natural conditions that may directly or indirectly affect our business or assets; - The loss of key personnel and the inability to replace such personnel on a timely basis or on acceptable terms; - Exchange rate fluctuations; - Changes in interest rates or rates of inflation; - Legal, regulatory and other proceedings; - Changes in applicable laws or regulations, or the application thereof on us; - Our ability to maintain the listing of our securities on NASDAQ; and - The results of any future financing efforts.
+- The regulatory environment and changes in laws, regulations or policies in the jurisdictions in which we operate; - Our ability to successfully compete in highly competitive industries and markets; - Our ability to reduce incentives paid to driver-partners, merchant-partners and consumers; - Our ability to continue to adjust our offerings to meet market demand, attract users to our platform and grow our ecosystem; - Political instability in the jurisdictions in which we operate; - Breaches of laws or regulations in the operation and management of our current and future businesses and assets; - The overall economic environment and general market and economic conditions in the jurisdictions in which we operate and the global economic condition; - Our ability to execute our strategies, manage growth and maintain our corporate culture as we grow; - Developments related to the COVID-19 pandemic, including, among others, with respect to the occurrence of new COVID-19 strains and any reinstatement of COVID restriction measures such as stay-at-home orders and social distancing measures should new COVID-19 outbreaks occur; - Our anticipated investments in new products and offerings, such as financial services (including digital banking), and the effect of these investments on our results of operations; - Changes in the need for capital and the availability of financing and capital to fund these needs; - Anticipated technology trends and developments and our ability to address those trends and developments with our products and offerings; - The safety, affordability, convenience and breadth of our platform and offerings; - Changes in interest rates or rates of inflation; - Exchange rate fluctuations; - Man-made or natural disasters, including war, acts of international or domestic terrorism, civil disturbances, occurrences of catastrophic events and acts of God such as floods, earthquakes, wildfires, typhoons and other adverse weather and natural conditions that may directly or indirectly affect our business or assets; - The loss of key personnel and the inability to replace such personnel on a timely basis or on acceptable terms; - Legal, regulatory and other proceedings; - Our ability to maintain the listing of our securities on NASDAQ; and - The results of any future financing efforts.